 (4) Further, a grant may be awarded to a nonprofit organization only if the organization:

 (A) Has been determined and designated to be a nonprofit organization by the Internal Revenue Service; and

 (B) Has a governing board whose members have no material conflict of interest and serve without compensation.

-SECTION 5.
-The Hawaii community development authority may from time to time issue refunding special facility revenue bonds authorized in such principal amounts as the executive director shall determine to be necessary to refund the special facility revenue bonds authorized in section 3 of this Act.
+SECTION 6.
+The Hawaii community development authority is further authorized to issue from time to time refunding special facility revenue bonds authorized in such principal amounts as the executive director shall determine to be necessary to refund the special facility revenue bonds authorized in section 3.

 SECTION 7.
 There is appropriated out of the general revenues of the State of Hawaii the sum of $400,000, or so much thereof as may be necessary for fiscal year 2001-2002, to design and build an ocean park in Kakaako, including a:

 (1) Technical team to study the site and marine environment, and design the park;

 (2) Finance team to seek funding for the project and develop a business plan to make the ocean park at Kakaako self supporting; and

 (3) Public relations team with the residents and state and county regulatory agencies.